tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

 Simple view at the Selection Algorithm:

 ```
-    def simpleProposalSelection (vset):
+    def simpleProposerSelection (vset):
         for each validator i in vset:
             A(i) += VP(i)
         prop = max(A)
         A(prop) -= P
 ```

-If the set of the validators has not changed, at the beginning of each new round the sum of the proposal priorities is 0.
+If the set of the validators has not changed, at the beginning of each new round the sum of their priorities is 0.

 Following table shows, for the example above, how the proposer priority is calculated during each round.
 Only 4 rounds are shown, starting with the 5th the same values are computed.
 Each row shows the imaginary queue and the process place in it.
 The proposer is the closest to the head of the queue, the rightmost validator.
 As priorities are updated, the validators move right in the queue.
 At the end of the round the proposer moves left as its priority is reduced after election.
 At the end of each round the sum of the priorities is 0.